sabrinapalm/whereshoulditravel/README.md

-# Where should I travel - Save countries to travel to
+# Where should I travel - Safe countries to travel to

 This was my idea for Hackathon 2020 @EtraveliGroup